mastrojs/mastrojs.github.io/data/guide/forms-and-rest-apis.md

 In our todo app, we optimistically update the GUI before we know whether the update reached the server.
 This provides for a snappy user experience.
 However, if the request fails, we roll back the GUI to the state before.
 To see that behaviour in action, load the page in your browser, then in the terminal stop your server with `Ctrl-C`, then submit a new todo in the browser.
 You should see the GUI quickly flashing back to the original state.
 However, currently we don't display any error message, which is not optimal.

-This highlights a common pitfall when developing richt client-side apps (usually SPAs): loading states (e.g. to display a loading spinner), error handling and timeouts need to be explicitly handled in your JavaScript.
+This highlights a common pitfall when developing rich client-side apps (usually SPAs): loading states (e.g. to display a loading spinner), error handling and timeouts need to be explicitly handled in your JavaScript.
 This gives you more control, but also more ways to screw up.
 On the other hand, the browser gives you all of this for free when you develop a multi-page app (even with forms) – through a GUI which that browser's users will be familiar with.